GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

         * `KAGGLE_USERNAME`
         * `KAGGLE_KEY`

-4. Generate vector embeddings: Run all the cells in the notebook to generate vector embeddings for the Netflix shows dataset (https://www.kaggle.com/datasets/shivamb/netflix-shows) and store them in the `pgvector` CloudSQL instance via a Ray job.
+4. Generate vector embeddings: Run all the cells in the notebook to generate vector embeddings for the Netflix shows dataset (https://www.kaggle.com/datasets/shivamb/netflix-shows) via a Ray job and store them in the `pgvector` CloudSQL instance.
-    * When the last cell says the job has succeeded (eg: `Job 'raysubmit_APungAw6TyB55qxk' succeeded`), the vector embeddings have been generated and we can launch the frontend chat interface.
-Note that running the job can take up to 10 minutes.
+    * When the last cell succeeded, the vector embeddings have been generated and we can launch the frontend chat interface.
+Note that the Ray job can take up to 10 minutes to finish.
     * Ray may take several minutes to create the runtime environment.
 During this time, the job will appear to be missing (e.g. `Status message: PENDING`).
     * Connect to the Ray dashboard to check the job status or logs:
         - If IAP is disabled (`ray_dashboard_add_auth = false`):